Federal Oversight Undermined

 $100K Martinez

-Oakland spokesperson Sean Maher claimed the city "will not incur additional costs" because officers' devices already have encryption software.
-But this sidesteps the broader question: millions of taxpayer dollars across the East Bay have been spent to reduce public oversight—with no public input on whether that tradeoff was worth it.
+Oakland spokesperson Sean Maher said the city "will not incur additional costs" because officers' devices already have encryption software.
+That sidesteps the real question: millions of dollars across the East Bay were spent to cut public access to police communications, with no public hearing on whether that was a reasonable tradeoff.

 • Oakland Police Department leadership